bretgeek/tfuz/README.md

 //  Now tell TFUZ to use the plugin:
-// *** Note you must add plugins at the top of your script file before initalizing anything else.
+// *** Note you must tell TFUZ to use plugins at the top of your script file before initalizing anything else.

-tfuz.use({name: 'myplug', fn: myplug}); // add to top of your init function.
+tfuz.use({name: 'myplug', fn: myplug}); // add to top of your init/wrapper function.

-// Use the new plugin where ever you want later:
+// Use the new plugin wherever you want later:

-app.myplug();
+app.myplug(); // use plguin after reference to app was "grabbed";

 ```